 - ‘Train the trainer’ is available for this new combined training package.
 Successful completion of the ’Lessons in Disaster Train-the Trainer’ certifies individual participants to deliver the training package under agreement with the GAD Pod.

-- Unique ‘Under Pressure: LGBTI-inclusive emergency services’ training will be offered soon.
+- Unique ‘Under Pressure: LGBTI-inclusive emergency services’ training is currently being offered.